When it comes to paying for college, the loan process can be confusing. There are a lot of options, but they are far from equal.

 It’s important to make sure you understand how to apply for each type of loan, and that your student focuses on low-cost loans before taking on more expensive debt.

-As a parent, you can also take out Parent PLUS loans to help fund your student’s education.
+As a parent, you can also take out Parent PLUS loans to help fund your child’s education.

-After federal loans, private loans are an option.
-It’s vital to know the process to finding and applying for the right ones, so if you need to go the route of choosing a private student loan, you’ll know what to research and how to compare loans to get your best offer.
+It’s important to know how they work and apply for the right ones.
+If your child needs to choose a private student loan, they’ll know what to research and how to compare loans to get the best offer.